All Episodes

 They can redact anything involving national security and all of this information so that we can hold those people accountable.

-And either they get held accountable for abusing power and power given to them by the American people, and I believe violating numerous laws or just take the Constitution and put it in a shredder because that's about what it's worth.
+And either they get held accountable for abusing power and power given to them by the American people and I believe violating numerous laws or just take the Constitution and put it in a shredder because that's about what it's worth.

 Well, you're exactly right, Sean.

-They will rise up to this occasion, and what we will be able to do is take back the DOJ and the FBI, but more importantly, keep in check the long arm of the government who seeks to come in and and treat people differently based on who they knew.
+They will rise up to this occasion, and what we will be able to do is take back the DOJ and the FBI, but more importantly, keep in check the long arm of the government who seeks to come in and treat people differently based on who they knew.

 I can tell you, Jim and I are committed to do that.